cerner/cerner_splunk_ingredient/CONTRIBUTING.md

 ## Pull Requests

-Pull requests for changes should be compared against the 'stable' branch.
+Pull requests for changes should be compared against the 'master' branch.

 1. Your branch should use as few logical commits as possible with descriptive commit messages.
 1. _Note: these commits should **not** reference any issues, that will be done in the merge commit._